qayamd/si/week4/monday.md

 ## Let's Make: All About Me!

-Let's use print and variables to make a program all about you!
+Let's use print, variables, and our new Python knowledge to make a program all about you!

 1. Make variables for your name, age, and favorite color.
 2. Use `print()` and your variables to show three sentences about yourself.

 Here's an example:

 ```python
 name = "Sam"
 age = 11